-We want to provide you with the best possible service, however there may be times when you are not happy and wish to complain.
-When a customer complains we will treat the complaint seriously and investigate it fairly.
+We always want to provide you with the best possible service, but there may be times when things go wrong, and you want to complain.
+When a customer complains we aim to treat the complaint seriously and investigate it fairly.

 What is a complaint?

-A complaint is when a customer is unhappy with us and wants us to put it right.
+A complaint is when a customer is unhappy with our service and asks us to put it right.
 Examples of complaints are:

-If you are unhappy with us please let us know and tell us what you would like us to do to put things right.
+If you are unhappy with our service, please let us know and tell us how you think we can put things right.

 What is not a complaint?

 Complaints are issues with the services we provide.
-A problem such as a dispute between neighbours is not considered a complaint.
+A problem we haven’t previously been made aware of is not considered a complaint.
+Example of issues we don’t treat as complaints are:

 How to make a complaint

-Complaints can be made by post by sending in a letter, telephone, e-mail or in person.
-You can make a complaint by using our online complaints form.
-You can also contact the local Citizens Advice Bureau.
-To find your local Citizens Advice Bureau call 020 7833 2181 or visit adviceguide.org.uk.
-Please let us know if you need help to make your complaint.
+Complaints can be made by post, by telephone – call 01892 501480, by e-mail or verbally to any member of staff.
+You can make a complaint by telling us about your concern or by using our online complaints form.
+Please let us know if you need help to make your complaint, or you can also contact the local Citizens Advice Bureau.
+To find your local Citizens Advice Bureau call 020 7833 2181 or visit citizens advice.org.uk

 What to expect if making a complaint

-Formal Stage 1: If we cannot resolve the complaint within 48 hours and you are dissatisfied, it will go to Stage 1 of our formal process.
-Your complaint will be allocated to a member of staff who will contact you within 48 hours to talk about your complaint and understand the problem.
+Stage 1: Your complaint will be allocated to a member of staff who will contact you within 2 working days to discuss your complaint and understand the problem.

-We aim to resolve your complaint within 10 working days, but the investigation may take longer and we will agree a timescale with you.
+We aim to resolve Stage 2 complaints within 10 working days, but sometimes complex investigations may take longer.
+In this case we’ll let you know, keep you updated and agree a timescale for our response with you.

-At each stage you must tell us if you are still not happy and want your complaint to be taken to the next stage.
-You must do this within 10 working days of receiving our last response.
-You must include any new information and tell us why you are still not happy.
+At each stage please tell us if you are unhappy with our response and want your complaint to be taken to the next stage.
+Please do this within 10 working days of receiving our last response.
+Please include any new information and tell us why you are dissatisfied.
+If we do not hear from you within 10 days your complaint will be closed.

-You can request that your complaint is considered by a designated person.
-Councillors and MPs are designated people.
+You can request that your complaint is considered by a ‘designated person.’
+Councillors and MPs are designated persons.
 Their role is to assist in resolving complaints.

 Whilst you can refer your complaint to an MP or councillor at any stage of our complaints process, their role as a designated person would ‘switch on’ once our complaints process has been exhausted.

-For councillor contact details please call your local council and for MPs please contact the House of Commons Information office on 020 7219 4272 or visit parliament.uk
+For councillor contact details please contact your local council and for MPs please contact the House of Commons Information office on 020 7219 4272 or visit parliament.uk

 Housing Ombudsman Service